mjordan/islandora_repository_reports/README.md

 * number of media, grouped by MIME type
 * disk usage, grouped by Drupal filesystem (e.g., Fedora, public, private), MIME type, or collection

+Also included are to submodules (these need be enabled separately):

-Also included is a submodule that provides access to the Matomo dashboard from within the Islandora Repository Reports interface.
+* One that provides access to the Matomo dashboard from within the Islandora Repository Reports interface.
 See its [README](modules/islandora_repository_reports_matomo/README.md) for more information.
+* One that allows the user to generate a report on the usage of terms in any vocabulary/taxonomy.

 ## Overview